Manual installation

 Alternatives

-You don’t need to use apache, you can also use nginx, caddy or other web server.
+You don’t need to use apache, you can also use nginx, caddy or some other web server.
 Just set them up as a reverse proxy to a WSGI application server, and serve the static and media files:

 https://docs.djangoproject.com/en/dev/howto/deployment/